 MCAC has incurred significant costs associated with the Business Combination.
 Whether or not the Business Combination is completed, MCAC expects to incur approximately \$15 million in expenses.
-These expenses will reduce the amount of cash available to be used for other corporate purposes by MCAC if the Business Combination is completed or by MCAC if the Business Combination is not completed.
+These expenses will reduce the amount of cash available to be used for other corporate purposes by MCAC if the Business Combination is not completed.